nageshvkn/learn-python-from-nageswara-wiculty/Pedagogy.md

 # Prompts
 ```
-can you generate class notes for my python students for this chapter called "- break, continue, pass
+can you generate class notes for my python students for this chapter called "- Nested Loops
 "?  make sure you generate with elaborated content as much as you can..  with Theory, Code examples, Excersices and Mini projects. everything in one markdown file.
 ```